Roboskel-Manipulation/bag_read_service/readme.md

 __Note:__ Define the topic name in the bag.launch and the message type in the clientBag.py.

 ##### Server-Client Loop
-- Call the service once to start the loop
+- Call the service once to start the loop.
 - When the client listens to its specified topic, it makes the next service call.
 - The loop stops when there is no other message.